DSC_0079mc.jpg

 Jessica carney, nonfiction writer

 Jessica is a writer based in Iowa.
 Her work has been published at NBC News, Today.com, HuffPost, Quartz, Shondaland, and more.
-In addition to writing, she’s worked in the event planning industry for over ten years.
-She’s currently querying a book about event planning and all the chaos and times plans went awry.
-You can read her work by following the links below.
+In addition to writing, she worked as an event planner for over ten years.
+She’s currently querying a humorous memoir about the chaos of event planning and the times plans went awry.
+You can read samples of her work by following the links below.

 Heaven/Iowa